pedalv/.NetApp/WebService/README.md

 - Web Services have three basic platform elements: SOAP, WSDL and UDDI.

 # What is SOAP (Simple Object Access Protocol)?
-- SOAP is used to transfer the data,
+- SOAP is used to transfer the data
+- SOAP communicates via Internet
 - SOAP is a simple XML-based protocol to let applications exchange information over HTTP.
 Or more simple: SOAP is a protocol for accessing a Web Service.
+- SOAP is for communication between applications
 - SOAP is a communication protocol
 - SOAP is a format for sending messages
 - SOAP is designed to communicate via Internet
 - SOAP is platform independent
 - SOAP is language independent
+- SOAP is based on XML, so it is platform independent and language independent.
+In other words, it can be used with Java, .Net or PHP language on any platform.
-- SOAP is based on XML
+- SOAP is a XML-based protocol for accessing web services.
 - SOAP is simple and extensible
 - SOAP allows you to get around firewalls
-- SOAP is a W3C standard
+- SOAP is a W3C standard recommendation for communication between two applications
+## So:
+> (+) It is platform independent and language independent: SOAP web services can be written in any programming language and executed in any platform.

+> By using SOAP, you will be able to interact with other programming language applications.

+> (+) WS Security: SOAP defines its own security known as WS Security.

+> HTTP POST, JMS, etc

+> (-) Slow: SOAP uses XML format that must be parsed to be read.
+It defines many standards that must be followed while developing the SOAP applications.
+So it is slow and consumes more bandwidth and resource.

+> (-) WSDL dependent: SOAP uses WSDL and doesn't have any other mechanism to discover the service.

 # What is WSDL (Web Services Description Language)?
 - WSDL is used for describing the services available
-- WSDL is an XML-based language for describing Web services and how to access them.
+- WSDL is a XML-based language for describing Web services such as method name, method parameter and how to access it.
 - WSDL is based on XML
 - WSDL is used to describe Web services
 - WSDL is also used to locate Web services
 - WSDL is a W3C standard
+- WSDL is a part of UDDI.
+It acts as a interface between web service applications.

 # What is UDDI (Universal Description, Discovery and Integration)?
 - UDDI lists what services are available
+- UDDI is a XML based framework for describing, discovering and integrating web services.
+- UDDI is a directory of web service interfaces described by WSDL, containing information about web services.
 - UDDI is a directory service where businesses can register and search for Web services.
 - UDDI is a directory for storing information about web services
 - UDDI is a directory of web service interfaces described by WSDL